Sim-Ood/Binary-Classification-of-Neutrino-Interactions/README.md

 # Binary Classification of Neutrino Interactions
 This repository contains the code and report for the Neutrino Interactions Project completed in 2024 for the Practical Machine Learning for Physicists course at UCL.

-Below is a brief summary of the [project report](https://github.com/Sim-Ood/Binary-Classification-of-Neutrino-Interactions/blob/main/Classifying%20Neutrinos%20Report.pdf)
+Below is a brief overview of project, covered in detail in the [project report](https://github.com/Sim-Ood/Binary-Classification-of-Neutrino-Interactions/blob/main/Classifying%20Neutrinos%20Report.pdf)

 ## Introduction